Everything you need to know about Britney Spears' much-discussed conservatorship

 Read More

-Following her court appearance, many further details about the severity of the conservatorship’s restrictions on Britney and their impact on her health and wellbeing have shocked the world.

-Many US commentators are saying that Spears’ conservatorship has shone a light on the outdated and hazardous impact of the legal practice, with fans and citizens alike calling for its revision in US law.
+Many US commentators are saying that Spears’ conservatorship has shone a light on what can be considered a somewhat outdated and easily exploited legal practice, with fans and citizens alike now calling for its revision in US law.

 Here’s everything you need to know about the case and what it all means: